.. py:currentmodule:: NonlinearTMM

 .. literalinclude:: ../Examples/ExampleTMM.py

-The results of the calculations are shown bellow.
-Indeed there is a sharrp dip
+The results of the calculations are shown below.
+Indeed, there is a sharp dip

-in the reflection (R) near the angle of incidence ca 44 degrees.
-At the same angle
+in the reflection (R) near the angle of incidence of approximately 44 degrees.
+At the same angle,

-the field enhancement factor is maximum and is more than 12 times.
-In the second
+the field enhancement factor is at its maximum and is more than 12 times the incident field.
+In the lower

-the results of the fields calculations at plasmonic resonance is presented.
-Indeed,
+panels, the results of the field calculations at plasmonic resonance are presented.

-surface wave on the silver-air interface is excited and characteristic pattern of
+Indeed, a surface wave on the silver-air interface is excited and the characteristic

 .. image:: images/TMM-example.png